joehalloran/sql-coursework/README.md

 As with the lowest spent, we have found an anomalous value.
 G82651 spent over £7k on 1 patient.

-G82651 is the famous Burrswood Nursing home from question *b*.
-The private nursing that has (clearly) on 1 NHS patient with, presumably, extensive healthcare needs.
-Therefore, creating a very high average.
+G82651 is the same Burrswood Nursing home from question *b*.
+We can assume that the sole patient has extensive healthcare needs.
+Therefore, creating a very high average spend.

 ## e) What was the difference in selective serotonin reuptake inhibitor prescriptions between January and February?